 The governing body, Medical Staff and any committees thereof, in order to conduct professional peer review activities, hereby constitute themselves as peer review and professional review committees as defined by the Indiana Peer Review Act and the Health Care Quality Improvement Act of 1986.
 Such committees hereby claim all privileges and immunities afforded to them by said federal and state statutes.
 The purpose of this Corrective Action/Fair Hearing plan ("Plan") is to provide a mechanism through which a fair hearing and appeal might be provided to all professional health care providers having privileges or applying for privileges at the Hospital.
 This Plan is intended to comply with the Health Care Quality Improvement Act of 1986 and the Indiana Peer Review Act.
-As such, any action taken pursuant to this Plan shall be in the reasonable belief that such was in the furtherance of quality health care (including the provision of care in a manner that is not disruptive to the delivery of quality medical care in the Hospital), only after a reasonable effort has been made to obtain the true facts of the matter, after adequate notice and hearing procedures are afforded to any professional health care provider involved, and only in the reasonable belief that the action was warranted by the facts known after a reasonable effort has been made to obtain the facts.
+As such, any action taken pursuant to this Plan shall be in the reasonable belief that such was in the furtherance of quality medical care in the Hospital), only after a reasonable effort has been made to obtain the true facts of the matter, after adequate notice and hearing procedures are afforded to any professional health care provider involved, and only in the reasonable belief that the action was warranted by the facts known after a reasonable effort has been made to obtain the facts known after a reasonable effort has been made to obtain the facts known after a reasonable effort has been made to obtain the facts known after a reasonable effort has been made to obtain the facts known after a reasonable effort has been made to obtain the facts known after a reasonable effort has been made to obtain the facts known after a reasonable effort has been made to obtain the facts known after a reasonable effort has been made to obtain the facts known after a reasonable effort has been made to obtain the facts known after a reasonable effort has been made to obtain the facts known after a reasonable effort has been made to obtain the facts known after a reasonable effort has been made to obtain the facts.